aboutcircles/circles-docs/docs/developer-docs/circles-avatars/personal-human-avatars/README.md

 ## 1. Creation of Personal/Human Avatars :&#x20;

-Circles v2.0 will allow you to join the network as a human with a token ERC 1155 standard.
+Circles v2.0 allows you to join the network as a human with an ERC-1155 standard token.
 You would have a profile and would require to be invited to join the network and start minting personal CRC tokens.

 The V2 Hub contract is the main smart contract that a user would interact.
 You would need a profile CID as well.